 Behold, the Bridegroom Comes

-All of John's writings are the unveiling of the finished work of Jesus Christ – Christ in you!
+All of John’s writings are the unveiling of the finish work of Jesus Christ – Christ in you!
 (John 19:30).
+When we try to put a historical guideline according to the canonization of the Bible, we miss the anointing of what John was saying.

 Let’s look at these verses he wrote in Revelation 19: “for the marriage of the Lamb has come, and His wife has made herself ready.”